A Hamiltonian approach for point vortices on non-orientable surfaces: Hamiltonian approach to point vortex flows on non-orientable manifolds

+The vorticity equation can be derived from the the Euler equations (see e.g., \cite{acheson, falkovich}) -- they are represented in a simplified form at the beginning of the paper.
+It takes the following form on $M$ or $\Mt$:

-The first is an equation of 2-forms on $M$ (involving the Lie derivative $L_v$), while the second is of twisted scalars.
+The first is an equation of 2-forms on $M$ (involving the Lie derivative $L_{\mathbf{v}}$), while the second is of twisted scalars.

-In the classical hydrodynamical approach for a small oriented neighbourhood of the point vortex the \emph{point vortex strength} $\Gamma$ is the flux of the vorticity through an open surface $A$ bounded by a curve $C$ that encircles the vortex.
+In the classical 3-dimensional hydrodynamical approach for a small oriented neighbourhood of the point vortex the \emph{point vortex strength} $\Gamma$ is the flux of the vorticity through an open surface $A$ bounded by a curve $C$ that encircles the vortex -- or, by Stokes' theorem, the circulation of the vector field around $C$.
 In our terminology, that will be an integral of the one-form $\mathbf{v}^{\flat}$:

 where $\bar{A}$ is the region $A$ inside $C$ with the given orientation.
 Observe how the sign of $\Gamma$ depends on the (local) orientation.

 An alternative interpretation of point vortex strength on an oriented manifold $\Mt$ is the coefficient $\Gamma$ at the Dirac delta function of the vorticity-as-a-scalar of a point vortex.